Cedar Hills Baptist Church

 • Family Rate: The first three oldest children (living in the same household) pay full price.
 Any additional children may attend the co-op for free with the exception of the art supply fee.

 • Payments/Scholarships: We never want finances to hinder a family from participating in the co-op.
 If you would like to participate in the co-op but finances would not allow it, please contact Angela for arrangements.
-Payment arrangements can be made, and discounts are available.
+Payment arrangements can also be made.

-• Parents’ Involvement/Responsibility: While parents are welcome to observe, help, and be involved as much as they would like, we only ask that a parent volunteer one full co-op day, one week of co-op per semester.
-This is just one week per family, not per child.
-There are many ways to volunteer including helping in the nursery, assisting a teacher in a class, assisting with clean up.
-Most volunteers will simply be assisting the teacher in a class.
-Contact Angela to sign up for the week you’d like to help.
-If you are unable to volunteer, we ask that you pay a $25 fee per semester.
+• Parents’ Involvement/Responsibility: While parents are welcome to observe, help, and be involved as much as they would like, we only ask that a parent volunteer two full co-op days per semester.
+This is just two weeks per family, not per child.
+Contact Angela to sign up for the week you’d like to help, or sign up at orientation.
+If you are unable to volunteer, we ask that you pay a $100 fee per year, or $50 per semester if you are able to volunteer for one semester but not the other.
 We want to continue to minister to moms by giving you a day each week to complete tasks of your choosing, but we can also use a hand here and there and will enjoy getting to know you better as we serve together.

 Schedule